glennhickey/teHmm/README.md

 Constructing intitial transition and emission distributions by hand, as in the example above, is tedious and error-prone and, from my experience, not likely to result in a model that it inutitively meaningful after training.
 An alternative is to use one or more *initial annotation tracks as guides*.
 To this end, the `createStartingModel.py` script is provided.
 It takes as input a track (chaux, for example), and can automatically generate some simple initial distributions (`createStartingModel.py --help` for more info).

+A similar script, `bootstrapModel`, is provided to generate starting distributions from an existing model.
+For instance, a model can be created from a gold standard using supervised learning.
+It's parameters, or a subset thereof, can be extracted using `bootstrapModel` to use as a baselines for a second round of unsupervised training.

 ### Constructing a Gold Standard for Supervised Training

 The Gold Standard BED file for supervised training must satisfy the following constraints: